-It is interesting that these are the ones who are the least thoughtful.
+It is interesting that this second group are the ones who are the least thoughtful.
 They dismiss the reports out of hand “claiming” the Bible does not allow such things, assuming the devil is behind it all, attempting to deceive the faithful.

 - Others are fair enough to ask important questions and search the Scriptures to see if the reports match what the Bible actually says.